They Ate Passover with Their Shoes On (and Buried the Lamb of God in Haste)

 Conclusively, the women had no choice, the Gospel of Luke assures us, but to rest on the weekly Sabbath, the second Sabbath, and then try again on the very first day of the week.
 The man in the tomb, as we well know, never received the spices they hoped to deliver.

 And yet in light of the spices, let us not also forget, if exhibit A and B have anything to say about Christ’s most spectacular prophecy, which I shall turn to in a moment, then Jesus had no intention of waiting around for the first day of the week.

 A Fourth Day Reality — Discovering the Sign of Jonah On the Road to Emmaus

-EMMAUS WAS A ROAD OF DEFUNCT DREAMS and paved with disillusionment.
+EMMAUS WAS a road of defunct dreams, paved with disillusionment.
 In Jerusalem, whispers of resurrection had dripped down the alleyways.
 Anticipation ran high.
 But no more.
 During His ministry, Jesus had been accused of casting our demons by the power of Beelzebub.
 After one man possessed with a devil, blind and dumb, was brought before Him, the Gospel of Matthew records, he both spake and saw.
 The people were amazed.
 Indignation however filled the ranks of the scribes and Pharisees.
 They demanded something more from Him.
 They needed a sign from heaven.